Overlander Falls

 Official in BCCanada

 The Overlanders travelled in loosely organized groups totalling about two hundred.
 At Edmonton, the lead group hired André Cardinal, a native of Jasper, to guide them to Tête Jaune Cache.
 At the Cache they met a camp of the native Secwépemc (Shushwap) people who were salmon fishing.
-The Shuswap were not familiar with the route down the Fraser River, and only familiar with the route toward the North Thompson for a few days’ travel.
+The Shuswap were not familiar with the route down the Fraser River, and only familiar with the route toward the North Thompson River for a few days’ travel.

 At Tête Jaune Cache the party split.
 All but 36 went down the Fraser, in rafts and dugout canoes.
 As the first group left on September 1 the Shuswaps are reported to have said, “Poor white men.
 No more.”
 Three of the men drowned in the Fraser.
 The rest eventually made it to Quesnel.
 Two of the 36 that headed for the North Thompson and Kamloops also drowned.
 Both groups met discouragement when they neared the goldfields, where hundreds of disillusioned miners were on their way out.
 All but a few of the overlanders headed for the coast without even going to the goldfields at Barkerville.